-'Some concrete tables or small open nest tables can be self-assembled, whereas large steel cabinetry with hidden drawers, cupboards, sinks and pull-out bars requires professional labour.'
+'Some concrete tables or small open nest tables can be self-assembled, whereas large steel cabinetry with hidden drawers, cupboards, sinks and pull-out bars requires professional labor.'

-'It is important to consider the space that the outdoor kitchen will be built on - if this needs flattening or landscaping it will require time and labour,' continues Simon.
+'It is important to consider the space that the outdoor kitchen will be built on - if this needs flattening or landscaping it will require time and labor,' continues Simon.

 It's also worth bearing in mind that, as outdoor kitchens are usually designed to be modular or sectional, you can choose your essentials and add the more expensive extras at a later date to reduce your initial spend.

-Finally, as with all kitchen renovation projects both indoors and out, you should always call in the professionals for any electrics or plumbing work.
+Finally, you should always call in the professionals for any electrics or plumbing work.

 Do you need planning permission or permits for an outdoor kitchen?

 As an outdoor kitchen is considered a garden enhancement rather than a permanent structure, much like outdoor living room ideas, special permits or planning permissions aren't required.

-That being said, any gas, electric or plumbing work needs to be completed by a professional in order to adhere to building regulations.
+That being said, any gas, electric or plumbing work needs to be completed by a professional in order to adhere to the rules.